 - DO NOT make your own formula.
 There is no way to duplicate the same nutrition and quality at home.
 You could risk your baby's health.

-- DO NOT feed your baby straight cow's milk or other animal milk before he or she is at least 1 year old.
+- DO NOT feed your baby straight cow's milk or other animal milk before they are at least 1 year old.

 - DO NOT reuse old plastic baby bottles.
 Reused or hand-me-down bottles may contain bisphenol-A (BPA).
 The Food and Drug Administration (FDA) has banned the use of BPA in baby bottles due to safety concerns.

 American Academy of Pediatrics.
 Formula buying tips.
 Healthychildren.org Web site. www.healthychildren.org/English/ages-stages/baby/feeding-nutrition/Pages/Formula-Buying-Tips.aspx.
 Updated November 21, 2015.
 Accessed July 20, 2017.

 American Academy of Pediatrics.
 Formula form and function: powders, concentrates, and ready-to-feed.
 Healthychildren.org Web site. www.healthychildren.org/English/ages-stages/baby/feeding-nutrition/Pages/Formula-Form-and-Function-Powders-Concentrates-and-Ready-to-Feed.aspx.
 Updated November 21, 2015.
 Accessed July 20, 2017.

 American Academy of Pediatrics.
 Feeding & nutrition.
 Healthychildren.org Web site. www.healthychildren.org/English/ages-stages/baby/feeding-nutrition/Pages/default.aspx.
 Accessed July 20, 2017.